How We Began

 Within a week, ECDC sent a representative from their headquarters in Virginia to meet with community leaders and assess whether or not our small city was a good fit for refugees.
 I got to tag along to all of these meetings, and was deeply inspired by the generosity and hospitality we saw in our community leaders.
 The vision and message was clear: Wausau wants to welcome new people, learn about and from them, and work together to make our community a place where everyone can have a new beginning and strong future.

 Over the summer of 2021, volunteer leaders, moved with compassion and a desire to step into much needed roles, began preparing for these needs.
-Recently they formed a new community organization called New Beginnings for Refugees to help prepare for and support our new refugee neighbors.
-This new organization will continue to serve as a platform for organizing and aligning efforts relating to the refugee resettlement process.
+They formed a new non-profit community organization called New Beginnings for Refugees to help prepare for and support our new refugee neighbors.
+Since those early days, we have furnished over a hundred homes and taught English to over a hundred adults and their young children for families arriving from Afghanistan, DR Congo, Syria, Myanmar, Burundi, Venezuela, Guatemala, and beyond.